 Municipal and Private Cemeteries

 The records for Manchester General Cemetery (opened 1837), Philips Park Cemetery (opened 1866), Southern Cemetery (opened 1879), Gorton Cemetery (opened 1900), and Blackley Cemetery (opened 1953) can be searched on-line at Manchester Burial Records.
 Free access to the index is available from any computer.
 Full details are available by purchasing credits online.
-Free access to full burial details is available at The Town Hall Extension temporary library.
+Free access to full burial details is available at Manchester Central Library - please ask staff to log you on.
 Please note that indexing of Blackley Crematorium is not complete.

 The burial registers for Ardwick Cemetery 1838-1950 and Cheetham Hill Cemetery 1815-1968 are available on findmypast.
 This also includes monumental inscriptions for Rusholme Road Cemetery and Ardwick Cemetery.

 Free access to these digital resources is available at any Manchester City Council library.
 Microfilm copies of the registers for these cemeteries can also be viewed at Manchester Central Library from Spring 2014.
 They include:

 - Ardwick 1838-1950